 As a journalist, Dr. Syjuco worked as a copy editor at The Independent Weekly (Australia) and The Montreal Gazette and has contributed to the New York Times, the Guardian, Time, Newsweek, the International Herald Tribune, the Globe & Mail, the New York Times Book Review, Rappler, Esquire, the Boston Review, OpenDemocracy, the BBC, the CBC, Inside Higher Ed, and many others.
 Most recently, he’s worked as a contributing opinion writer for the International New York Times,

-Currently a visiting Professor of Practice, Literature, and Creative Writing at New York University Abu Dhabi, Syjuco was recently a Radcliffe Fellow at Harvard University and the International Writer-in-Residence at Singapore’s Nanyang University.
-He has a PhD in literature from the University of Adelaide, a master’s degree in creative writing from Columbia University, and a bachelor’s degree in English literature from the Ateneo de Manila University.
-He has received fellowships from the Civitella Ranieri Foundation, the Santa Maddalena Foundation, the Adelaide International Scholarship, Canada Council grants for emerging artists, and Quebec Arts Council grants.
-He lives in Manila.
-His hobbies include parkour, photography, and taking lessons in skills at which he'll never excel.
+Currently an Assistant Professor of Practice, Literature, and Creative Writing at New York University Abu Dhabi, Dr. Syjuco was a Radcliffe Fellow at Harvard University and the International Writer-in-Residence at Singapore’s Nanyang University.
+He has a PhD in literature and creative writing from the University of Adelaide, a master’s degree in creative writing from Columbia University, and a bachelor’s degree in English literature from the Ateneo de Manila University.
+He has received fellowships from the Civitella Ranieri Foundation, the Santa Maddalena Foundation, the Adelaide International Scholarship, the Canada Council, and the Conseil des arts et des lettres du Quebec.